Import and export circuits

 Alternative Text

-For more informations, read the documentation of execute().
+For more informations, read the documentation of submit().

 A common file used by many QASM files is the qelib1.inc file.
 This file is not defined as being part of OpenQASM 2.0, but its usage is so widespread that it might be considered as de-facto part of the specifications.